meowgorithm/pipedream/README.md

 ### Installation

-Download a build from the [releases][releases] page. macOS, Linux and Windows builds are available for various architectures.
+Download a build from the [releases][releases] page. macOS, Linux and Windows builds are available for a variety of architectures.

 macOS users can also use Homebrew: